kwhitlow/test-repo/README.md

 # test-repo
-Adding more info seems fun
+Adding more info seems fun.
 This is a test